rahulanand1103/analytical-vidhya-projects/1.Beginner Level/3.Boston-Housing-Data-Set/README.md

-# Bigmart Sales Data Set
+# Boston Housing Data Set
 ## 1.Business Problem
 ### 1.1 Description
 This is a regression problem.In this problem you have to predict the sales of a store.The data has 14204 rows of 12 variables.